isomerpages/moe-rivervalleyhigh/_about-rv/School History.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>RVHS held her inaugural Arts Fest week, that included Drama Night and
+<p>RV held her inaugural Arts Fest week, that included Drama Night and Combined
-Combined Performing Arts Concert, from 28 April to 3 May.
+Performing Arts Concert, from 28 April to 3 May.
 <br>
 <br>The iconic 立化情 was produced by the 35th&nbsp;Students' Council.</p>
 </td>